Unofficial-UpWork-Users/Mobile-App/.github/ISSUE_TEMPLATE/unofficial-bug-report-for-upwork-s-upwork-com-web-application.md

 ---

+**You already reported the bug through he https://support.upwork.com site.
+Or searched for your problem through the online documentation there - right?**  There is also a [Feedback] button at the bottom each page on www.upwork.com.

 **Describe the bug**
 A clear and concise description of what the bug is.

+Drag a screen-shot from your desktop to the editing window to make it really clear what you are talking about.

 **To Reproduce**
 Steps to reproduce the behavior: